 For more information about talking therapies and treatment programmes available at our Clinics in London please visit our Treatment page.

-All our Therapists offer Psychological Therapies for Gender Dysphoria to Adults and Teenagers.
+All our Therapists offer Psychological Therapy for Gender Dysphoria treatment to Adults and Teenagers.
 Click here to meet the Team.